Similes for Confident with Explanation and Examples

 Examples:

-1. She spoke as confident as a general before battle, and her plan sounded strong.
+1. She spoke as confidently as a general before battle, and her plan sounded strong.

 2. He stood as confident as a commander, although the pressure was high.

-3. She answered as confident as a general with a strategy, yet stayed thoughtful.
+3. She answered as confidently as a general with a strategy, yet stayed thoughtful.

 4. He walked in as confident as a battle leader, so others trusted his decision.